-All motorized watercraft must be registered in the state of principal use.
+All motorized watercraft must be registered in the state of principle use.
 Registration numbers must be displayed on your watercraft in accordance with US Coast Guard (USCG) regulations.

-Additionally, all motorized and non-motorized watercraft, including float tubes and paddle boards, must obtain a Yellowstone

-National Park Boat Permit & Aquatic Invasive Species (AIS) Inspection.

-Motorized boat permits and non-motorized boat permits are available in a 7-day denomination or as an annual permit.
+Additionally, all watercraft, including float tubes, must obtain a Yellowstone National Park Boat Permit.
+Motorized boat permits and nonmotorized boat permits (including float tubes) are available in a 7-day denomination or as an annual permit.
+Contact the Backcountry Office for current pricing.